excelsky/msan622/project-prototype/README.md

 ## Discussion ##
 ### Data ###
 The dataset is called `adult.data` from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Adult).
 It is also called '1994 Census database.'
-As of data munging, I deleted rows that has NA's.
-In this case, the NA was coded as `?`.
+As of data munging, I deleted rows that have NA's.
+In this case, the NA was coded as ` ?` which is different from `?`.
+It took a decent time for me to figure out the difference.
 The original dataset has 32561 rows and there are still 30162 rows left after this munging.
-Thus, this deletion is easier and much advisable than other techniques such as converting NA's into a categorical variable, as the data is preserved by 92%.
+Thus, this deletion technique is easier and much advisable than other techniques such as converting NA's into a categorical variable, as the data is preserved by 92%.

 ### Techniques ###